 - 1/2 part lavender flowers

-Combine in a glass jar or tea bag, (refoldable, lined, stay-fresh top)
+Combine in a glass jar or tea bag for gift giving.

 Lightly shake or stir to incorporate.
 I use between a teaspoon to many tablespoons depending on quantity and desired strength.
 This blend also makes a great infusion, where a small handful of herb is placed in a quart jar and boiling water is poured atop.
 The brew is left to cool, usually overnight on the counter, and then the infusion can be strained or not, chilled or not, and enjoyed immediately.

 Note: This is a loose leaf tea, and for best results the plant material should be strained out before consuming, although is not required.
-I use a stainless steel mug with a loose leaf tea press inside, Similar to the one shown here.
-Another option is a reusable stainless steel tea ball, or an economic, reusable cotton tea net.
+I use a stainless steel mug with a loose leaf tea press inside.
+Another option is a reusable stainless steel tea strainer, or an economic, reusable cotton tea net.
 Mountain Rose Herbs also carries disposable tea filters if you’d like to bag this blend up as a gift or for travel.

 Making Plant Medicine by Richo Cech